 Advanced Aircraft Analysis uses both British and S.I. units.
 The program can switch between both units within the same project.
 The calculator allows temporary change of units (for instance enter engine power in HP, while the project is in SI units and needs kW).

-The design methodology used in Advanced Aircraft Analysis (AAA) is based on Airplane Design, Parts I-VIII, Airplane Flight Dynamics and Automatic Flight Controls, Parts I and II, by Dr. Jan Roskam, Airplane Aerodynamics and Performance, by Dr. C.T.
-Lan and Dr. Jan Roskam, Federal Aviation Regulations, Datcom, methods from NACA and NASA and methods developed by DAR engineers based on over 20 years of design experience and wind tunnel testing.
+When development of Advanced Aircraft Analysis (AAA) started, the design methodology was based on Airplane Design, Parts I-VIII, Airplane Flight Dynamics and Automatic Flight Controls, Parts I and II, by Dr. Jan Roskam, Airplane Aerodynamics and Performance, by Dr. C.T.
+Lan and Dr. Jan Roskam.
 AAA incorporates the methods, statistical databases, formulas and relevant illustrations and drawings from these references.
 Visit our Book Store to purchase these and other high-quality aeronautics resources.

 Advanced Aircraft Analysis Development